Topozen : topography + zen

 Topozen manages to touch upon the urban scale and the personal scale.
 Topozen is about serving the individuals who serve the communities they are part of—it’s about serving the people and the planet.

-So much of living with a serene landscape is about having the opportunity to let your brain rest, to feel calm, to be in the present—each and every day.
+So much of living with a slow landscape is about having the opportunity to let your brain rest, to feel calm, to be in the present—each and every day.
 It’s about accruing positive emotions and experiences—one day at a time.
 It’s about establishing a positive affect—and settling into an upward spiral.

 TAKUMA ONO